-The renewable energy tax credit allows a taxpayer to claim 26 percent of qualified expenditures for a solar system that serves a dwelling unit, owned and used by a taxpaying resident.
+The renewable energy tax credit allows a taxpayer to claim up to 30% of qualified expenditures for energy efficient home improvements that serves a dwelling unit, owned and used by a taxpaying resident.
 If you are tax exempt then you cannot receive this.

 The federal tax credit is a credit and not a rebate meaning you must have enough tax liability to get full use of the credit.